marboo/marboo-doc/en/quick-start.md

 # Delete Note

-Right click the file, then select “Delete Note”  or enter **delete** key，then click “OK” to confirm.
+Right click the file, then select “Delete Note”  or enter <kbd>delete</kbd> key，then click “OK” to confirm.

 # Delete Directory